alejandracabre/Lifecycle_exploration/README.md

 * lifecycle_meeting
 * Paid_vs_free

-All queries are included in sql files (queries folder).
+All queries are included in SQL files (queries folder).

 ## Results: Data story
 Final results are presented in the data story "Lifecycle Exploration" in this repo.
-Context, caveats, findings, charts (also available in the documentation folder) and next step recommendations, are included.
+Context, caveats, findings, charts (also available in the documentation folder)
+Finally next steps and recommendations, are included.